katakatataan/amazonlinux2-php5.2/README.md

 ### php-build Configuration ./config/php-build

 This config file is used for php-build configuration.
-If you change php-build config setting, change this files.
+If you want change php-build config setting, change these files.
 For details, Please read php-build manual.

 For amazonlinux2, we add 2 patche files.